TalkingQuickly/talkingquickly.github.io/_travel/2015-europe-trip-plan.md

 excerpt: "My approach to travel thus far has been quite simple.
 Arrive, find things thing to do.
 Repeat.
 Flawless and well designed as this process may seem, it can - on occassion - lead to missing things or nearly having to sleep on a beach in the rain.
 This summers trip to Europe will have a little bit more of a plan.
 As the more astute among you may have realised, this post is that plan."
 ---

 My approach to travel thus far has been quite simple.
 Arrive, find things thing to do.
 Repeat.
-Flawless and well designed as this process may seem, it can - on occassion - lead to missing things or nearly having to sleep on a beach in the rain.
+Flawless and well designed as this process may seem, it can - on occassion - lead to missing things or [nearly having to sleep on a beach in the rain](/travel/aonang-a-shambles-even-by-my-standards/).
 This summers trip to Europe will have a little bit more of a plan.
 As the more astute among you may have realised, this post is that plan.

-This trip is loosely organised around European cities which have some sort of a startup scene.
+Destinations have been loosely chosen based on European cities which have some sort of a startup scene.
 I'll be working while I travel so it's essential that every one has well established co-working space.
 I'll be relying heavily on the amazing [Copass](https://copass.org/) for finding these.

 The dates and schedule below will almost certainly fall apart within the first week.
 But the aim is to have a rough framework rather than a day by day plan.